Does Hertz Global Holdings (HTZ) Pay a Dividend? (2026)

 Does Hertz Global Holdings (HTZ) pay a dividend?

-Hertz Global Holdings (HTZ) currently returns little or nothing as a dividend.
+No. There is no dividend on HTZ in our data and the yield is 0%.
 Hertz is a highly leveraged turnaround, not a steady-earnings business, so traditional multiples like P/E are not meaningful while the company posts losses.
 The very large debt relative to a small equity market value means the stock behaves like a leveraged option on operational improvement: small changes in fleet economics, used-car values, or refinancing terms move the equity sharply.
 The figures are approximate and tied to the asOf date.

 The bottom line on the HTZ dividend